liuyongchang/TensorFlow/README.md

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them:

 * Change was made by Y.C.
 Liu on Jan.
+06 2021 second times
+* Change was made by Y.C.
+Liu on Jan.
 06 2021
 * Eager Execution / tf.function
 * Integration of the Keras API